What Are The Advantages Of Learning Coding?

 Automation is inevitable.
 Computer AI programs are able to perform repetitive tasks more quickly and with fewer errors than a person.
 Data entry is just one example where automation has quickly taken over.
 If you’re worried about losing your job to a computer program, becoming an AI developer is a sure way to maintain your job security.

 Advantages If You Already Work In The Tech Industry

 Here are some other advantages you can gain:

 Learning a coding skill is going to increase your technical knowledge and problem-solving abilities.
 This makes you more employable, and also makes you more eligible for promotions.
 A senior position or even a management position may not need the ability to code as a fundamental requirement.
 That being said, it certainly makes you a much more attractive option.

 18. Earn More Money

-Attending a bootcamp is a great way to increase your skillset and boost your chances of landing a pay rise or promotion.
-It will also make you more attractive to external headhunters looking to acquire highly-skilled workers.
+Attending a bootcamp is a great way to increase your skill set and boost your chances of landing a pay rise or promotion.
+It will also make you more attractive to external headhunters looking to acquire highly skilled workers.

 19. Versatility In The Workplace.

 Learning a valuable skill such as coding sends a strong signal to your employer that you’re knowledgeable about tech, and can gain new skills.
 Showing that you can go above and beyond your current scope of work will make you a valuable member of your team.
-Not having to rely on developers for small changes in a marketing email can save yourself valuable time.
+Not having to rely on developers for small changes in a marketing email can save your valuable time.